cf201d51/cookie-stand/README.md

 ### Report Object

 - Implement a report object with the following constructor and prototype methods
-  - A constructor that takes the following paremeters
+  - A constructor that takes the following parameters
     - `cellValueFunction` - A reference to a function that returns a value for a report cell given the following parameters
       - locationIndex
       - hourIndex